This post is also available in: Svenska

 There’s not much you can do with the blisters on the hands and feet.
 You will just have to wait it out.
 Give acetaminophen or ibuprofen if the blisters hurt.
 There is no medicine to treat hand, foot and mouth disease, so it makes no sense to seek medical care for that reason.
 If your child is alert and drinks fluids, no medical care is needed.

 Hand, foot and mouth disease is highly contagious.
 There is nothing you can do to prevent the infection in a preschool where an outbreak is taking place.
 There is, therefore, no medical reason to allow children to stay at home if they are able to participate in the daily activities at the preschool.

 The incubation period for hand, foot and mouth disease is 3-7 days.

 Nails may fall off

-After a child has blistered, there have been occurrences where the nails have fallen off.
+After a child has had their blisters, there have been occurences where the nails have fallen off.
 It looks strange, but it’s not dangerous.
 Normal nails grow back.